mamurev/CopyDirectory/README.md

 # CopyDirectory
-A sample app to copy files in folders recursively
+A loosely coupled sample app to copy files in folders recursively